mw3i/notdnd/Classes/Dragon.md

 Adds buffs to other actions; choose:

-- if dashing, x3 distance on a single dash (but can only be in one direction; cant change angles)
+- , x3 distance on a single dash (but can only be in one direction; cant change angles)
+- rom: add damage to rom attack; push back 3 spaces
-- add roll to damage and pushback of next attack
+- weapon: add roll to attack (flavoring: takes two swings with lance)

 Rules:
 - only works on self